SNACKCLUB/fullstack-friend-challenge/RUN.md

+## First Step
+copy .env.example to .env on each project folder

-# To run this project, you need to have Docker and Docker Compose installed on your machine.
+## To run this project, you need to have Docker and Docker Compose installed on your machine.
 Then, run the following command:

 ```bash
 cd backend && pnpm docker:build && pnpm docker:up
 ```

-# To run the frontend, you need to have Node.js and pnpm installed on your machine.
+## To run the frontend, you need to have Node.js and pnpm installed on your machine.
 Then, run the following command:

 ```bash
 cd frontend && pnpm install && pnpm run dev
 ```

-# Credentials:
+## Credentials:
 ```
 [
         {